Spring 2025 Classes

 A family fee is paid each semester regardless of the number of children you enroll.

-Below is a list of our Fall '24 classes for each Monday we meet during the school year.
+Below is a list of our Spring '25 classes for each Monday we meet during the school year.

-Available for 3 and 4 year olds who have older siblings in 2nd grade or above attending the co-op.
+Available for 3 and 4 year old children who have older siblings in 2nd grade or above attending the co-op.
 There will be a variety of subjects covered through hands on learning and play.
+This class is a courtesy class for our younger children and is a supplement to anything they are learning at home with you.
 One class period will also be used for a snack/recess time.
 You will be responsible for all drinks and snacks for your child.
-This class is a courtesy class for our younger children and is a supplement to anything they are learning at home with you.

 Kindergarten - $20

-Available for students who have older siblings in 2nd grade or above attending the co-op.
-Your child will stay in one classroom for the entire morning.
-Each class will have some form of mathematics and reading, as well as other areas of learning.
+Available for 5 and 6 year old children who have older siblings in 2nd grade or above attending the co-op.
+Students will stay in one classroom for the entire morning and will have some form of mathematics and reading, as well as other areas of learning.
+This class is a supplement to what your child is learning at home with you.
 One class period will also be used for a snack/recess time.
 You will be responsible for providing all snacks and drinks for your child.
-This class is a supplement to what your child is learning at home with you.

 1st Grade - $20

-Available for students who have older siblings in 2nd grade or above attending the co-op.
+Available for 6 and 7 year old children who have older siblings in 2nd grade or above attending the co-op.
 Students will stay in one classroom for the entire morning and will learn the basics for language, math, and science through science experiments and other hands on learning techniques.
 One class period will also be used for a snack/recess time.
 You will be responsible for providing all snacks and drinks for your child.
-This class is a supplement to what your child is learning at home with you.

 Drama, 6th-12th grades - $25